johanandren/akka-streams-tcp-chat/README.md

 Not the greatest sample of backpressured async streams, but still quite fun little app covering quite a bit of Akka Stream APIs (and a little [Scodec](http://scodec.org) which made encoding/decoding the protocol a breeze)

+Requires a JVM 8+ and sbt installed to build and run.

 Running the server:
 `sbt "runMain akkastreamchat.Server 127.0.0.1 2842"`